gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-Aggregation-method/How-use-FedMAP.md

 ![image.png](../../img/How-to-use-FedMAP/image(4).png)

 {: .highlight }
-💡

-Now after task creation go to your cloned repo’s ***conf/config.yaml*** and update task id to the same task id you used when creating the task
+💡Now after task creation go to your cloned repo’s ***conf/config.yaml*** and update task id to the same task id you used when creating the task